dqrk0jeste/owl/README.md

 - easily configurable
 - custom keybinds, monitor modes etc

-> owl is made as a fun side-project, implementing just enough for my needs. you are free to contribute to it, fork it and make it better, but if you are looking for something more feature-rich then take a look at Hyprland, sway or river.
+> owl is made as a fun side-project, implementing just enough for my workflow. that means a lot of thing is just not there. if you are looking for something more feature-rich then take a look at hyprland, sway or river.

 ## building

 ### dependencies
 - wayland-protocols
 - wayland-scanner
+- wayland-server
 - pixman
 - libdrm
+- libinput
 - xkbcommmon
 - wlroots >= 19.0 (git version on aur)